pulumi/docs/content/docs/guides/crossguard/core-concepts.md

     parent: crossguard
 ---

 Policies can be written in TypeScript/JavaScript (Node.js) or Python and can be applied to Pulumi stacks written in any language.
-More information on language support for policies is [here]({{< relref "/docs/guides/crossguard#languages" >}}).
+More information on [language support for policies]({{< relref "/docs/guides/crossguard#languages" >}}).

 {{< chooser language "typescript,python" />}}